CalAWill/CalAWill/README.md

-- 👋 Hi, I’m @CalAWill
+- 👋 Hi, I’m Callum
-- 👀 I’m interested in learning some bits and bobs about different projects.
-I like to work in java and python mostly.
+- 👀 I just like making projects every now and then outside of work.
+I'll work on whatever I'm interested in at the moment.
-- 🌱 I’m currently learning computer science at Edge Hill Uni, but I'm trying to do some extra coding projects, regardless of how rubbish.
+- 🌱 Currently working as a graduate software engineer at Jaguar Land Rover.
 - 💞️ I’m looking to collaborate on anything, I'm up for giving anything a go that I can help on.
 - 📫 How to reach me: Email - callumwilson2209@outlook.com